aydinomer00/WindowWeaver/README.md

 🔧 System Requirements

-macOS 11.0 or later
+-macOS 11.0 or later

-64-bit processor
+-64-bit processor

-Accessibility permissions
+-Accessibility permissions

 🔒 Privacy & Security

-Notarized by Apple
+-Notarized by Apple
-Uses only the necessary system permissions
+-Uses only the necessary system permissions
-Does not require an internet connection
+-Does not require an internet connection
-Does not collect any data
+-Does not collect any data

 🤝 Contribute